information-sharing-networks/.github/glossary.md

 > 'The fundamental quantity of representing some information'.

+**Our definition**

+Signals are simple messages that can be exchanged between organisations to indicate that an action has been taken or that something has been decided or agreeed upon.

+With signals insight is moved (the result of deploying expertise over raw data) not the raw data itself.
+This has many benefits.

 **Context**

 - [Events](#event) are represented as signals to make them accessible via shared (distributed) messaging infrastructure